Tour editing mode

 “Editing mode” is an alternative mode of web player, it is sometimes referred as WYSIWYG editor (What You See Is What You Get).
 In this mode you can travel across the space the same way you do in “View only” mode but “Editing mode” also contains a set of tools to add extra features such as navigation panels, creation of interactive objects, record routes, etc.

 To enter editing mode, hover mouse over the tour in tour list and press “Edit tour”:

-Finally, you can enter editing mode when editing tour assets, by pressing “Edit tour”:
+Also, you can enter editing mode when editing tour assets, by pressing “Edit tour”:

-To edit all captions simultaneously you may click on a tour in your tour list, and add text description to every point in panorama list:
+To edit all captions simultaneously you can also click on a tour in your tour list, and add text description to every point in the image list:

-Set starting position
+Set starting position and create tour cover

 You may record a route in the editing mode and play it later in view mode.
 Camera will travel across the space as if it is a live person controlling the movement, including both movement and rotation of the camera.
 When the route will reach its final point it will start again from the beginning.
 You may use this feature to show the tour on screen automatically or to make a quick showcase of main features of the space.